 Kingston Center School is a former one-room schoolhouse located on the northeast corner of State Route 521 and Carter's Corner Road.
-It is used today as the Township Hall.

 Lott School is a former one-room schoolhouse at the corner of Carter's Corner Road and Wilson Road.
 It has been converted to a residence and is still occupied today.